 Both Kat Griefen and Kristen Accola are members of ArtTable and founding members of AWAD, the Association of Women Art Dealers.

-To find out more about our services, inquire about a work of art or artist on our website contact:
+To find out more about our services, inquire about an artist or schedule a viewing contact:

 347 350 6867

 917 613 2501

 658 Classon Ave, 1st Floor

 Image Credit: Kat Griefen: photo Molly Stinchfield